 One thing for sure is employers are hiring but they are being more cautious, and the hiring process is taking longer.

-This is why you need to need to understand the interviewing trends for 2020 if you want to be successful in landing your next position.
+This is why you need to need to understand the hot interviewing trends to be successful in landing your next position.

 While the hiring process might be painfully slow, you still must shine in the interview, and this means every stage of the process.

-Here’s some good news: I asked 5 interview authorities to weigh in on what to expect in 2020.
+Here’s some good news: I asked 5 interview authorities to weigh in on what to expect.